liyu10000/PPG/segdefects/EXPERIMENT.md

 1. Comparison 1: Weight 1.0 is better than 0.9.
 Stick with w1.0.
 2. Comparison 2: Training with downsampled data doesn't lead to better results.
 Don't use.
 3. Comparison 3: Training on HR+SR > on HR+SR without some SR >> HR only, in terms of HR+SR combined test and also HR/SR separately.
+4. Saving proba and averaging at jointing yields more smooth segments.
+Lead to better performance for HR, but worse performance for SR. I guess the reason of degradation on SR is averaging makes less predictions.